GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

             else
             {
                 // If the Message Event we are adding does not already have
-                // An existing Message Listener, we create a new MessageListener
+                // an existing Message Listener, we create a new MessageListener
                 // and then add the listener to the new MessageListener. var newMessageListener = new MessageListener<TMessage>();
                 newMessageListener.AddListener(listener);